Gabru Di Chaap: Revolutionizing the Soya Chaap Experience Across India - www.lokmattimes.com

 Gabru Di Chaap: Revolutionizing the Soya Chaap Experience Across India

-New Delhi [India] October 15: Gabru Di Chaap, is rapidly becoming a household name in India’s Quick Service Restaurant ...
+PNN New Delhi [India], October 15: Gabru Di Chaap, is rapidly becoming a household name in India's Quick Service ...

 What sets Gabru Di Chaap apart from its competitors is its unique approach to the QSR model.
 Gabru Di Chaap is focused on the mass premium QSR market.
 The brand employs a hub-and-spoke model, with central kitchens in each city that send freshly prepared stock to all stores daily.
 This not only ensures consistent quality and taste across all outlets but also gives the brand complete control over its product, even in franchised locations.